 If you’ve never had anxiety yourself, or been close to someone who struggles with anxiety, it may be difficult to recognize the signs.
-Anxiety is one of the more common mental illnesses in America effecting about 18.1% of the population.
+Anxiety disorder is one of the more common mental illnesses in America effecting about 18.1% of the population.

 There is a difference between general worry and stress- and an anxiety disorder.
 To those outside of the mental health field it may be difficult to tell the difference between just having a nervous mindset and diagnosable anxiety, so how can you tell?
 In this article we will review three common signs of anxiety to give you more information about this common and highly treatable condition.